-There is a classic exercise that is used in the classroom for teaching ethics called The Lifeboat Game.
-There are variations on the plot, but basically an ocean liner on a long voyage is shipwrecked and there are 15 people on a lifeboat in the middle of the ocean.
-It is soon learned that only 9 people can survive.
-This means that 6 human lives must be sacrificed so that the others may live.
-The dilemma given students is to decide which people are to survive and which ones are to be thrown overboard.
-The characters created for this exercise are intentionally given complex characteristics including religion, race, age, sex, known vices and other extraneous traits thrown into the mix to stir up conflicts.
-Some vague references are also present so that assumptions can be made on how different people would be of value to the survivors.
-After each individual has selected a slate of survivors and stated the rationale, a free flowing discussion, usually intense disagreement, becomes the main teaching point.
-Everyone has different ideas and values which makes ethics a relative thing.
+A classic exercise used in the classroom for teaching ethics is called The Lifeboat Game.
+There are variations on the plot, but an ocean liner on a long voyage is shipwrecked.
+There are 15 people on a lifeboat in the middle of the ocean.
+They soon learn that only nine people can survive, and they must sacrifice six human lives so that the others may live.
+The dilemma given students is to decide which people are to survive and which ones to throw overboard.
+The characters created for this exercise have a complex array of characteristics, including religion, race, age, sex, known vices, and other extraneous traits that are thrown into the mix to stir up conflicts.
+Additionally, vague references include a list of assumptions on how different people would be of value to the survivors.
+After each individual has selected a slate of survivors and stated the rationale, a free-flowing discussion, usually intense disagreement, becomes the main teaching point.
+Everyone has different ideas and values, which makes the point that ethics can be a relative thing.

 A great deal of our career begins with a general plan and then becomes altered by circumstances as we move forward in time.
 There are places along this timeline that are critical decision points for us.
-After failing to survive the rough seas of economic hardships and even personal reversals, there is a need to take full life inventory and evaluate each aspect as to its value in moving on.
-On a more general scale, is the direction of travel still a wise course?
-What changes need to be made to fulfill the wants and needs of existence?
+After failing to survive the rough seas of economic hardships and even personal reversals, there is a need to take a full life inventory and evaluate each aspect as to its value in moving on.
+On a more global scale, there is a question of continuing in the current direction of travel.
+Is it still a wise course?
+What changes are necessary to fulfill the wants and needs of basic existence?
 The helicopter-view of our career at this point boils down to the question, “Would I pick myself to be saved in the lifeboat game?”

 Failure is not an option.
 There may be varying degrees of success, but surviving to be proud of the results is the best part.